 Diving Padangbai: Jepun Wreck

-This (purposely) sunken steel fishing trawler is a very easy dive with no currents and a maximum depth of 20 meters.
-The wreck is almost upright and at 19 meters on the sandy bottom.
+This purposely sunken steel fishing trawler is a very easy dive.
+In addition, it presents no currents and a maximum depth of 20 meters.
+In fact, the wreck is laying almost upright, at 19 meters depth on the sandy bottom.

-Watch this video, diving in Padangbai
+Watch this video below, diving in Padangbai.